KCachel/fins/README.md

 Group fairness auditing methods for set selections

-**fins** is a Python package that provides auditing metrics for a variety of subset selection problems.
+**fins** is a Python library that provides group fairness auditing metrics for a variety of subset selection problems.
 The package includes a suite of metrics.